The Best Password Managers of 2025

 - No desktop app

-- One year subscription required
+- One-year subscription required

 Is Total Password Easy to Use?

 With our extension ready to go on Safari, it was time to import our passwords.
 This is one of the spots where Total Password shines.
 We could easily import our passwords from any password manager we used.
 In our case, we imported them from the built-in Apple password manager, iCloud Keychain.
+In a few seconds, those passwords appeared on our Android phone.
+The process also worked the other way: any accounts we created on our phone were automatically synced to our laptop.

 Is Total Password Expensive?